Mrs Murphy, a 48-year-old woman, has presented to hospital with jaundice. Work through the case to reach a diagnosis.

 Amylase 80 (25-115 IU/L)

-Abdominal x-ray -> not that useful as only 10% of gallstones are calcified are therefore visible.
+Abdominal x-ray – not that useful as only 10% of gallstones are calcified are therefore visible on x-ray

-CT abdomen with contrast – can be useful if other modalities fail however some gallstones are isodense to bile and therefore may be missed by CT.
+CT abdomen with contrast – can be useful if other modalities fail however some gallstones are isodense to bile and therefore may not be visible on CT scans

 MRCP – provides detailed imaging of the biliary tree – often used for pre-operative planning of surgery